-Interestingly, this difference in loan renewal persisted: even after the health insurance requirement had been eliminated, at the time of our endline survey, SKS clients in treatment villages remained substantially less likely to have a SKS loan.
-Based on administrative data, clients in treatment village were 16 percentage points (30%) less likely to have an outstanding SKS loan (column 3).
+in treatment villages were 16 percentage points (30 percent) less likely to have an outstanding SKS loan (column 3).
 This difference is smaller based on self-reported data (column 4), which may reflect measurement error because many clients report having a SKS loan when these do not appear in the administrative data.6

-Adverse Selection.
-From estimating equation (2) in separate regressions, each row of Table 3 reports the interaction effects of interest (in column 1) and the sample size (in column 2).7 Table 3 reports no evidence of adverse selection across a variety of household characteristics.
+Adverse Selection .- From estimating equation (2) in separate regressions, each row of Table 3 reports the interaction effects of interest (in column 1) and the sample size (in column 2).
+Table 3 reports no evidence of adverse selection across a variety of household characteristics.
 We do not find greater insurance take-up for households in worse health at baseline (panel A), or for households more likely to experience a pregnancy (panel B).
-Indeed, some of the estimates are marginally the "wrong
+Indeed, some of the estimates are marginally the "wrong sign," with less loan renewal and insurance take-up among households predisposed to have greater insurable health care expenses.
+There is little increase in R^2 from adding all interaction terms from panels A and B, and a joint F-test of these interaction terms is statistically insignificant.